 Don’t use dry vermouth

 Keep in mind that Kina Lillet, Lillet Blanc, and Cocchi Americano are not interchangeable with dry vermouth.
 You can’t substitute with a dry vermouth here.
 A martini variation that is made with dry vermouth is the Gibson.
+There’s also the traditional dry Gin Martini if you want to keep things classic.

 If you’ve mixed more than a couple of classic cocktails, you’ve probably learned that cocktails made with only spirits, liqueurs, and syrups should be stirred instead of shaken.
 Drinks that incorporate juices, cream, or eggs are usually shaken.